geojupyter/jupytergis/docs/contributor_guide/tutorials/keybindings.md

 ## Editing the keybindings file

-Each keybinding configuration maps a `command` to its keybindings `keys`.
+Each keybinding configuration maps a `command` to its keybindings `keys` and the HTML element selectors for which this keybinding is enabled.
 For example, this keybinding triggers the "identify" command when the `I` key is pressed:

 ```yaml